-- Network Virtualization services that can use of Virtual eXtensible Local Area Network (VXLAN) to encapsulate MAC-based OSI layer 2 Ethernet frames within layer 4 UDP packets, brings the scalability and isolation benefits needed in virtualised computing environments. - Access Control Lists are services to route traffic to the appropriate isolated virtual networks and the corresponding security service functions. - Packet inspectors a service to detect malformed packets or malicious activity (IPFiX, DDoS) - HoneyNet a set of functions (HoneyPots) emulating a production network deployment, able to attract and detect attacks, acting as a decoy or dummy target.
+- Network Virtualization services that can use of Virtual eXtensible Local Area Network (VXLAN) to encapsulate MAC-based OSI layer 2 Ethernet frames within layer 4 UDP packets, brings the scalability and isolation benefits needed in virtualised computing environments. - Access Control Lists are services to route traffic to the appropriate isolated virtual networks and the corresponding security service functions. - Packet inspectors a service to detect malformed packets or malicious activity (IPFiX, DDoS). - Load-balancer is a service or a device that can distribute network or application traffic across several paths or servers.
+It is used to increase the capacity, reliability and efficient of the applications. - HoneyNet a set of functions (HoneyPots) emulating a production network deployment, able to attract and detect attacks, acting as a decoy or dummy target.

-In addition to only inspection of packets as in DPI, VNFs can also modify data packets.
+In addition to the inspection of packets using the DPI's function, VNFs can also modify data packets.
 For example, for protection of confidentiality of data, a VNF can implement an IPSec tunnel.
 The remote endpoint of the tunnel can either be another VNF in the network, or the security manager in the backend (cf. also the description of security manager in D2.4).
 Key distribution for IPSec is also facilitated by the security manager in the network and backend layers.

 VNFs can also be used for privacy purposes: A VNF can anonymise or pseudonymise a data stream coming from a sensor.
-Thus, such VNFs requires information on the structure of the data stream in order to identify sensor data and identifiers labelling the data.
+Thus, such VNFs requires information on the structure of the data stream to identify and to label the sensors' data.
 Based on this information, a VNF can replace the identifiers with pseudonyms.
 In addition, a dedicated VNF can reduce the granularity of sensor data to avoid traffic analysis from passive listening that can retrieve critical and private information structures.
 For instance, when a grid of sensors provides temperature values every 10ms over a large area, the VNF could reduce this granularity to one average hourly value over the whole area.
 Finally, other than the ones mentioned above, other SFCs could be included in a real deployment, such as load balancers, HTTP header enrichment functions, TCP optimisers, Resource Signalling, etc.

 While most or all of these functionalities could also be achieved using traditional approaches towards network architectures and software development, using VNFs has the following particular advantages in the context of SEMIoTICS.
 Thus, VNFs in SDN/NFV, as important parts of 5G networking, provide promising combination leading to programmable connectivity, rapid service provisioning and service chaining and thus can help to reduce the CAPEX/OPEX in the control network infrastructure.
-Furthermore, by appropriately leveraging the flexibility of SDN/NFV-enabled networks in the context of the adopted security mechanisms, industrial infrastructures can not only match but also improve their security posture compared to the existing, traditional networking environments3.
+Furthermore, by appropriately leveraging the flexibility of SDN/NFV-enabled networks in the context of the adopted security mechanisms, industrial infrastructures can not only match but also improve their security posture compared to the existing, traditional networking environments.
 More specifically, for the pattern language, as described in D4.1, it is essential that properties for security and privacy can be monitored and enforced.
 In order to classify the SPD properties that each service function chain can satisfy, Table 3 depicts this correlation properties and functions.
-Thus, a pattern can check whether an information flow includes, e.g. a required VNF for anonymization.
-In addition, if a pattern determines that a certain property needs to be enforced, it can add a VNF for this purpose to the respective information flow.
+Thus, a pattern determines that a certain property needs to be enforced, it can add a VNF for this purpose to the respective information flow.